oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 http://host/service/Products?\$expand=Category(\$select=Name)]{style="color:black"}
 :::

-The properties specified in [\$select]{.Datatype} are represented in addition to any expanded navigation or stream properties.
-If a navigation property is specified in [\$select,]{.Datatype} then the corresponding navigation link is represented in the response.
+The properties specified in `$select` are represented in addition to any expanded navigation or stream properties.
+If a navigation property is specified in `$select,` then the corresponding navigation link is represented in the response.
 If the navigation property also appears in an [`$expand`](#sec_SystemQueryOptionexpand) query option, then it is additionally represented as inline content.

 Example 36: for each category, return the `CategoryName` and the